miriyusifli/Notes/Java/README.md

 Although the main thread is created automatically when your program is started, it can be controlled through a Thread object.
 To do so, you must obtain a reference to it by calling the method currentThread( ), which is a public static member of Thread.

 ### Thread Priorities
 a thread’s priority is used to decide when to switch from one running thread to the next.
 This is called a context switch.
-The rules that determine when a context switch takes place are simple:

-- A thread can voluntarily relinquish control.
-This occurs when explicitly yielding, sleeping, or when blocked.
-In this scenario, all other threads are examined, and the highest-priority thread that is ready to run is given the CPU.
-- A thread can be preempted by a higher-priority thread.
-In this case, a lower-priority thread that does not yield the processor is simply preempted—no matter what it is doing—by a higher-priority thread.
-Basically, as soon as a higher-priority thread wants to run, it does.
-This is called preemptive multitasking.
+A system can achieve concurrency by employing one of the following multitasking models:

+- **Preemptive Multitasking:** In preemptive multitasking, the operating system preempts a program to allow another waiting task to run on the CPU.
+Programs or threads can't decide how long or when they can use the CPU.
+The operating system’s scheduler decides which thread or program gets to use the CPU next and for how much time.

+- **Cooperative Multitasking:** Cooperative Multitasking involves well-behaved programs voluntarily giving up control back to the scheduler so that another program can run.
+A program or thread may give up control after a while has expired or if it becomes idle or logically blocked.
+The operating system’s scheduler has no say in for how long a program or thread runs.

 Thread priorities are used by the thread scheduler to decide when each thread should be allowed to run.
 In theory, over a given period of time, higher-priority threads get more CPU time than lower-priority threads.
 In practice, the amount of CPU time that a thread gets often depends on several factors besides its priority.